exabrial/locksmith/readme.md

 ### Method 1: Global install (recommended)

+A global installation puts the locksmith extension jar in Maven's `lib/ext` folder.
 This install applies to all Maven builds on the machine.
-It's only loaded if it's actually used.
+The extension is only loaded if it's actually used.

+You can copy the jar by hand, or use this script below to download and verify the PGP signature of the extension jar:

 ```bash
 LOCKSMITH_VERSION=1.1.0